maybebyte/anthesis/software.md

 [Tor Browser](https://www.torproject.org) and
 [Firefox](https://www.mozilla.org/en-US/firefox/).
-Tor Browser is as private as it gets in my experience, out of the box and otherwise.
-I use it over Firefox whenever possible.
+Tor Browser is as private as it gets, so I use it over Firefox whenever possible.

 It's worth mentioning that Firefox has [`pledge(2)`](https://man.openbsd.org/man2/pledge.2) and